MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 # required metadata

 title: Azure Information Protection classic client - Version history & support policy
-description: See what's new or changed in a release of the Azure Information Protection client for Windows, and understand the lifecycle policy for support.
+description: See what's new or changed in a release of the Azure Information Protection classic client, and understand the lifecycle policy for support.
 author: batamig
 ms.author: bagol
 manager: rkarlin